 Vidyamala Burch OBE is a mindfulness and compassion teacher, coach, speaker and award-winning author.
 She developed the world’s first Mindfulness-based Pain & Illness Management (MBPM) programme and went on to co-found the mindfulness organisation Breathworks.
 Her evidence-based approach has reached over 100,000 people around the world and is recognised by the NHS and health boards globally.
 Through her work, she hopes to pass on the tools that have helped her to reclaim a full, happy and meaningful life.

+Hi, I’m Vidyamala.
 Today, I am lucky to have a rich and happy life, but the journey has been long, slow and at times very tough.
 At age 17, I sustained spinal injuries that required multiple surgeries and left me with a complex back condition, chronic pain and partial paraplegia.
 After experiencing despondency, anger and hopelessness, I discovered mindfulness as a way to ease the mental torment associated with the physical pain.
 Soon I was meditating everyday, and the results were truly life changing and transformative.

-Named one of the 100 most influential disabled people in the UK by The Shaw Trust’s Power List in 2019 and 2020.
+Named one of the most influential disabled people in the UK by The Shaw Trust’s Power List in 2019, 2020, 2021 and 2022

-Winner of the Millennium Commission Grant (2000) to develop a project to benefit the community in the new millennium (this developed into Breathworks)
+Winner of the Millennium Commission Grant (2000) to develop a project to benefit the community in the new millennium (this project developed into Breathworks)